philiphendry/blog/_posts/2010-08-09-manually-converting-a-visual-studio-project-to-include-asp-net-mvc-context-menus.markdown

 title: Manually converting a Visual studio project to include asp.net mvc Context menus
 wordpress_id: 311
-categories:
+tags:
-- ASP.NET MVC
+- asp-net-mvc
-- Visual Studio
+- visual-studio
 ---

 I’ve got a Visual Studio project that includes ASP.NET MVC controllers, models and view utilities but because it was not a Web Application I wasn’t getting any of the context menus for adding MVC elements.
 For example, ‘Controller’ was missing from the Add menu :